Get the latest from TODAY

 I should know.
 I have it.

 My endo story began at age 9 when I had my first period.
 I’ve had painful periods my entire life and missed many days of school because of them.
 I've even fainted a few times from the pain.
-My periods were heavy, lasting from 7-10 days.
+My periods were heavy, lasting from seven to 10 days.
 In high school, my mom sensed something was wrong and took me to a gynecologist.

 The doctor told me my pain was normal, and at 16, I was put on birth control to regulate my periods.
 I was given Naproxen for pain and told to take an iron supplement because I was anemic.

 A diagnosis — at last

 It wasn’t until my freshman year in college that I discovered endo was the culprit.
 At the campus health clinic a cyst the size of a grapefruit was found on my ovary.

 On February 27, 2007 — a date I'll never forget — I had laparoscopic surgery to drain the cyst.
 When I woke up, the doctor told me everything had gone well, but they'd also found endo in my cul-de-sac, or the back of the uterus.